How to use the command 'userdel' (with examples)

 Explanation:

-• --remove: This option tells the userdel command to also remove the user’s home directory and mail spool.
+• -r or --remove: This option specifies that, in addition to deleting the user account from the system, userdel should also delete the user’s home directory and mail spool.
+This option is crucial for comprehensive cleanup.

 Example output: